 Leh to Tso Moriri Road Conditions

-From Leh to Upshi is a smooth tarred road.
-Between Upshi and Mahe is a mix of good and bad, mostly good.
-From Mahe to Sumdo is bad and after Sumdo to Karzok is all dirt road.
+From Leh to Chumathang is a smooth tarred road.
+Between Chumathang and Mahe is a mix of good and bad, mostly average.
+From Mahe to Sumdo and Karzok is mostly a badly broken road.

-If you are coming from the Tso Kar side, then you will find a mix of good and average roads until Sumdo; with the exception of Tanglang La and Polo Kongka La where the road usually remains broken.
+If you are coming from the Tso Kar side, then you will find a mix of good and average roads until Sumdo – with the exception of Polo Kongka La where the road usually remains broken.

-From Pangong Tso, it is a dirt trail all the way to Chushul.
-After Chushul till Loma is a good smooth road.
-From Loma till Sumdo is a mix of good and bad.
+From Pangong Tso, it is a tarred road all the way to Chushul.
+Chushul to Loma is also a good smooth road.
+From Loma to Sumdo is a mix of good and bad.

 Altitude Sickness at Tso Moriri

 Due to its high altitude, Tso Moriri is one place in Leh where you are most like to suffer from altitude sickness.
-Hence, it is strongly advised that you do go to Tso Moriri immediately after reaching Leh; or while on your way to Leh from Manali.
+Hence, it is strongly advised that you do not go to Tso Moriri immediately after reaching Leh, or while on your way to Leh from Manali.